-DEVS is a general formalism for discrete event system modeling based on set theory.2 The DEVS formalism provides the framework for information modeling which gives several advantages to analyze and design complex systems: completeness, verifiability, extensibility, and maintainability.
-Once a system is described in terms of the DEVS theory, it can be easily implemented using an existing computational library.
-As stated in Section 1, the PDEVS approach was introduced, after 15 years, as a revision of classic DEVS.
+DEVS is a general formalism for discrete event system modeling based on set theory [2].
+The DEVS 56 formalism provides the framework for information modeling which gives several advantages to analyze 57 and design complex systems: completeness, verifiability, extensibility, and maintainability.
+Once a system 58 is described in terms of the DEVS theory, it can be easily implemented using an existing computational 59 library.
+As stated in Section 1, the parallel DEVS (PDEVS) approach was introduced, after 15 years, as a 60 revision of Classic DEVS.
 Currently, PDEVS is the prevalent DEVS, implemented in many libraries.
-In the following, unless it is explicitly noted, the use of DEVS implies PDEVS.
+In the 61 following, unless it is explicitly noted, the use of DEVS implies PDEVS.
+62

-DEVS enables the representation of a system by three sets and five functions: input set (X), output set (Y), state set (S), external transition function (δ{ext}), internal transition function (δ{con}), output function (λ), and time advance function (ta).
+DEVS enables the representation of a system by three sets and five functions: input set (X), output set 63 (Y), state set (S), external transition function (δ{ext}), internal transition function (δ{int}), confluent function 64 (δ{con}) , output function (λ) , and time advance function (ta).
+65

 DEVS models are of two types: atomic and coupled.
-Atomic models are directly expressed in the DEVS formalism specified above.
-Atomic DEVS processes input events based on their model's current state and condition, generates output events and transitions to the next state.
-The coupled model is the aggregation/composition of two or more atomic and coupled models connected by explicit couplings.
-Particularly, an atomic model is defined by the following equation:
+Atomic models are directly expressed in the 66 DEVS formalism specified above.
+Atomic DEVS processes input events based on their model's current state 67 and condition, generates output events and transition to the next state.
+The coupled model is the aggrega-68 tion/composition of two or more atomic and coupled models connected by explicit couplings.
+Particularly, 69 an atomic model is defined by the following equation: 70 where: 71